by Alex Lichtblau

 Annually, tens of millions of sharks are killed either intentionally or as by-catch, leaving a huge void in marine ecosystems worldwide.
 We already feel the consequences mounting, and are sure to experience more soon.

 First of all, don’t take Spielberg, Shark Week, Sharknado or any other shark-themed garbage at face value.
 In fact, don’t watch them at all, most of it is crap anyway.
 I love you Blake, but The Shallows is also crap.
 They are all trying to sell you movie tickets and ads by playing on, and developing, your fear of sharks.
 Instead watch something factually accurate and eye opening, like...

 Talk to a convert… Try speaking with someone who was afraid of sharks and then took the chance to get in the water with them.
 Chances are you’ll find that they’re now in a torrid love affair with shark diving and shark conservation.
 Just ask my mom, dad, uncle, brother and cousin, all of whom I took on a shark dive in Roatan, Honduras.

 Get your fins wet!
 Look into diving or swimming with sharks during your next dive trip or beach vacation.
 Travel specifically to do so.
 Trust me, you will not regret it, and you might even fall in love.

 If that’s just not going to happen, check out your nearest aquarium and go watch a shark for a while.
-They are pure grace and power, and one of the oldest living things on Earth, older than dinosaurs.
+They exhibit pure grace and power, and are one of the oldest living things on Earth, older than dinosaurs and trees.
 Although I don’t agree with captivity of large animals, it does have an important educational value in the right setting.
 Ask me where to go for such experiences!